Here you will find answers to the most frequently asked questions about the second H2Global tender launched in February 2025.

 Only top-ranked bidders are required to obtain and submit a pre-certification before contract award to ensure regulatory compliance.
 However, with their bids, all bidders have to submit a self-assessment of certification-readiness, detailing how they plan to meet the EU rules for RFNBOs.

-Yes, routing through other countries is permitted, but final delivery must take place in Germany (in Germany or the Netherlands for the global lot).
+Yes, routing through other countries is permitted, but final delivery must take place in Germany (in Germany and the Netherlands for the global lot).

 Several projects outside Europe have already successfully obtained pre-certification by voluntary schemes recognised by the European Commission, increasing certainty of RFNBO compliance.